litmuschaos/litmus-e2e/README.md

   </tr>
   <tr>
     <td>Setup</td>
-    <td>This stage is used for connecting to the OnPrem cluster which is a 4 node cluster(1 master and 3 worker) and clone the litmus-e2e folder.</td>
+    <td>This stage is used for creating a 3-node cluster on EKS.</td>
   </tr>
   <tr>
     <td>Portal-Setup</td>
-    <td>This stage is used for deploying the litmus-portal on OnPrem cluster and also verifies if all pods and services are ready or not.</td>
+    <td>This stage is used for deploying the litmus-portal on 3-node cluster created in Setup stage and also verifies if all pods and services are ready or not.</td>
   </tr>
   <tr>
     <td>Test-Setup</td>